 Calendula (Marigold) has been used for centuries to promote and speed up wound healing and soothe skin conditions.
 It contains anti-sceptic, anti-oxidant, and anti-inflammatory properties.

 Unlike essential oils, which are distilled, calendula oil is made by infusing the dried flowers in a carrier oil.
-You can buy ready made calendula oil or make your own.
+You can buy ready-made calendula ointment or make your calendula oil.

 Make your own calendula oil by placing dried calendula petals in a jar and cover with a carrier oil like almond or olive oil.
 Cover and let the oil sit for a month to infuse.
 Drain oil and store for up to 1 year.
 If you’re enterprising, you can grow and dry your own calendula flowers.

 Apply a dab oil directly to sore nose as needed.